Davidson Young Scholars - Frequently Asked Questions

 Q. What constitutes a full report?
 What if I did not receive one with my child’s test scores?

-Typically, the tester will include written notes on how the child presented on the day of testing; whether the child gave their best effort on the tests; and, if the testing is considered valid.
+Typically, the tester will include a written summary of how the child presented on the day of testing; whether the child gave their best effort on the tests; and, if the testing is considered valid.
 If a full report is not available, please provide an explanation along with the scores submitted.

 Q. I don’t have any of the tests listed on your website, where can I find them?